Park Hyatt Tokyo Review

 Park-Hyatt-Tokyo-0501

-The Park Hyatt Tokyo is located in the Shinjuku district of Tokyo, Japan.
-It’s one of the nicest hotels in Tokyo, and one of the most famous hotels in the world due to its prominence in Lost in Translation, a film starring Scarlett Johansson and Bill Murray.
+Park Hyatt Tokyo is one of the nicest hotels in Tokyo, and one of the most famous hotels in the world due to its prominence in Lost in Translation, a film starring Scarlett Johansson and Bill Murray.
 In this review, we’ll feature room photos of the Park Hyatt Tokyo, and discuss whether it lives up to its on-screen reputation.

-I’ll be honest, we’re those people–the kind who booked the Park Hyatt Tokyo in part because we’re big fans of the movie.
+The first time we stayed at Park Hyatt Tokyo, we were those people–the kind who booked the Park Hyatt Tokyo in part because we’re big fans of the movie.
 We became even bigger fans in the months leading up to our Japan trip, as Lost in Translation was played regularly to get us excited for Japan.
 As a result, when we arrived at the Park Hyatt Tokyo, it felt like we had already been there.

 Park-Hyatt-Tokyo-0503